-Once a topic for the thesis has been established, students will need to complete the Thesis/Thesis Equivalent Approval Form available on the Graduate Studies website at http://www.unomaha.edu/graduate-studies/files/thesis-proposal-approval-form.pdf, which identifies the topic to be studied.
+The second form will need to be completed and submitted once a topic for the thesis has been established.
+This is the Thesis/Thesis Equivalent Approval Form which is available on the Graduate Studies website at:

+www.unomaha.edu/graduate-studies/ files/thesis-proposal-approval-form.pdf

+This form identifies the topic to be studied.
 This form does not require the Graduate Program Chair's signature but must be submitted to Graduate Studies.
 Be sure to make a copy of the form for your file in the English Department.